DeepakChoudhari/node-typescript-starter/README.md

-# node-typescript-template
+# node-typescript-starter

-A node.js and TypeScript template for starter projects
+A node.js and TypeScript starter template for starter projects.